CERT-Polska/ursadb/README.md

 ### Compact
 Force database compacting.

-In order to force compacting of all datasets into single one:
+In order to force compacting of all datasets into a single one:
 ```
 compact all;
 ```